cce-bigdataintro-1160/CEBD-1160-fall-2019-site/4-docker.md

 * Introducing conteinerization
 * Images VS Containers: Running Existing Images as Containers
 * Creating your own Images and modifying existing Images
-* Learning Conteinerization with Docker

 ### Introducing conteinerization
 * Conteinerization has been one of the most important software operations movement in the past 5 years
+* Consists of packaging a process and its dependencies, allowing it to run uniformly and consistently on any infrastructure because the process carries its own environment description with it
+* Its a lightweight alternative to traditional virtualization, because it can share the kernel and other layers with the host and other containers
 * Its main goal is to lower friction and costs in migrations that used to be extremely long and costly
   - Mainframes
   - Baremetal Datacenters
   - VMs
   - Cloud
-  - Dev, Testing and Production environments
+  - Dev, Testing and Production environments (mitigates the infamous "it runs on my machine" problem)
-* It achieves it by making it transparent to the operator where the container is running because the process carries its own environment description with it
+* A container usually will contain code, runtime, system tools, system libraries and settings
 * There are short lived and long running Docker processes

+* [Getting Started with Docker](https://docs.docker.com/get-started/): Official Docker getting started page
+* [Docker Workflow overview](https://docs.docker.com/engine/docker-overview/): Diagram showing lifecycle of images and containers

 1. Check your `docker version`
 2. Check your `docker info`